 We were very tempted to go SCUBA diving in Crater Lake, which is possible for experienced divers with a special permit.
 However the prospect of carrying SCUBA gear and lugging a tank up and down that trail was pretty daunting.

-Crater Lake National Park received more than 30 feet (nine meters) of snow this past winter.
-That’s well below the average of 40 feet (12 meters) but, as we post this, park workers are still struggling to get roads cleared and facilities open.
-The seven mile road up to Rim Village stays open year-round (weather permitting) but check on the park’s website for updates about the opening date for full facilities and when the park road will open to vehicles.
+The 7 mile (11 km) road up to Rim Village stays open year-round (weather permitting) but check on the park’s website for updates about the opening date for full facilities and when the park road will open to vehicles.
 This usually happens in June.

 Fun fact: The Oregon state commemorative quarter, released in 2005, has an image of Crater Lake on it.